Ranking Sir Alex Ferguson’s last 20 Man Utd signings from worst to best

 United bought Lindegaard from Norwegian club Aalesunds FK for £3.5million in 2010 and the shot-stopper had a promising start to life at Old Trafford.

-However, the Dane was eventually demoted to being De Gea’s back-up, and he joined West Brom in 2015
+Lindegaard was eventually demoted to being De Gea’s back-up, and he joined West Brom in 2015.

 9. Shinji Kagawa

-When United signed Kagawa it 2012, it looked like a real coup for the Red Devils as the midfielder had thrived in the Bundesliga with Borussia Dortmund.
+When United signed Kagawa in 2012, it looked like a real coup for the Red Devils as the midfielder had thrived in the Bundesliga with Borussia Dortmund.

-Despite showing glimpses of his talent – including a brilliant hat trick against Norwich – the Japan international struggled to adapt to life in the Premier League, and he returned to Dortmund.
+Despite showing glimpses of his talent – including a brilliant hat trick against Norwich – the Japan international struggled to adapt to life in the Premier League, and he returned to Dortmund two years later.

 After seeing him impress for Blackburn, United beat a number of other clubs to secure Jones’ signature in 2011.
 The defender quickly established himself as a United regular and Sir Alex was full of praise for him.